ehrbase/ehrbase/README.md

 `java -jar application/target/application-*.jar`

-### Authentication
+### Authentication Types

+#### 1. Basic Auth

-As of now EHRbase uses Basic Authentication for all resources.
+EHRbase can use Basic Authentication for all resources.
 This means you have to send an 'Authorization' header set with keyword `Basic ` followed by the authentication information in Base64 encoded username and password.
 To generate the Base64 encoded username and password combination create the string after the following schema:
 `username:password`.

-The Basic Auth mechanism is implemented as "opt-out" and can be activated either by providing an environment variable `security.authType=BASIC` with the start command or by adding the value into the target application.yml file.
+The Basic Auth mechanism is implemented as "opt-in" and can be activated either by providing an environment variable `SECURITY_AUTHTYPE=BASIC` with the start command or by adding the value into the target application.yml file.

 Currently we have support one user with password which can be set via environment variables `security.authUser` and `security.authPassword`.
 By default these values are set with `ehrbase-user` and `authPassword=SuperSecretPassword` and can be overridden by environment values.
 Alternatively you can set them inside the corresponding application.yml file.

+#### 2. OAuth2

+Environment variable `SECURITY_AUTHTYPE=OAUTH` is enabling OAuth2 authentication.

+TODO: Add info about expected keycloak config and data.

 ## Running the tests